ibm-cloud-docs/Registry/ts_image_list_retention.md

 {: troubleshoot}
 {: support}

-An image doesn't show in the list that is produced by the {{site.data.keyword.registrylong}} `ibmcloud cr retention-run` command.
+An image does not show in the list that is produced by the {{site.data.keyword.registrylong}} `ibmcloud cr retention-run` command.
 {: shortdesc}

 You ran the [`ibmcloud cr retention-run`](/docs/Registry?topic=Registry-containerregcli#bx_cr_retention_run) command and an image that you expected to see in the list is not displayed.